subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 |Speech/text/action   |          Observable projections       |
 |  LLMs               |          Learnt effective model of those projections |

 Thus projections contain more recoverable structure than many people expected.

+Another perspective into this can be obtained through the use of the concept of duality from mathematics.
+Many otherwise intractable problems are solved by translating the staement of the problem into a dual space in which the solution becomes easier to obtain.
+Similarly the parameters and inter-connection architecture of a transformer can be considered to be dual to the weights of the synaptic connections and the micro-architecture of the connectome, so that the problem of modeling the cognitive states in the brain becomes much simpler in the former case.

 ## Planning